-According to available information, while the visiting hours during the morning and afternoon are reasonable, visits must be preapproved by SEF depending on the expected duration of detention.
-Detainees are entitled to a maximum of three visitors at the same time and the duration of the visit cannot exceed one hour.
-According to CPR’s experience, access procedures for free legal aid and private lawyers are complex, bureaucratic and involve obtaining access cards in advance.
-Accredited staff from CPR has unrestricted access to asylum seekers detained at the border or in pre-removal detention centres, but only following the status determination interview conducted by SEF, as opposed to lawyers who have unrestricted access to detainees prior to and during the status determination interview.
-CPR has not received significant complaints from asylum-seeking detainees regarding refused visits from lawyers or relatives.
+According to CPR’s experience, access procedures for free legal aid and private lawyers used to be complex and bureaucratic, and involved obtaining (paid) access cards in advance.
+Accredited staff from CPR had unrestricted access to asylum seekers detained at the border or in pre-removal detention centres, but only following the status determination interview conducted by SEF, as opposed to lawyers who have unrestricted access to detainees prior to and during the status determination interview.
+Considering that CPR previously accessed EECIT Lisbon solely for the purpose of providing legal assistance to applicants for international protection, and that such applicants have not been detained, CPR’s staff did not visit the detention centre after the renovation works.

-With regard to other forms of contact with the exterior, detainees in facilities at the border are not allowed to keep their mobile phones but are entitled to use public phones that are freely accessible in each wing of the detention facility using coins, prepaid cards or collect calls.
-Furthermore, each detainee is entitled to 5 minutes of national and international calls using the telephones of the facility.
+Regarding other forms of contact with the exterior, detainees at EECIT Lisbon were not allowed to keep their mobile phones but were entitled to use public phones that were freely accessible in each wing of the detention facility using coins, prepaid cards or collect calls.
+Furthermore, each detainee was entitled to 5 minutes of national and international calls using the telephones of the facility.

-These limits on communication have been criticised by the Ombudsman due to the inadequacy of the 5-minute plafond, procedures to request additional calls, and difficulties in accessing public phones due to the inexistence of mechanisms to exchange bills for coins.
+These limits on communication have been criticised by the Ombudsman due to the inadequacy of the 5-minute plafond, lack of clarity of the procedures to request additional calls, and difficulties in accessing public phones due to the absence of necessary cards.

-At times, CPR receives complaints from detainees regarding the limited time for calls and having to choose between contacting family or lawyers.
-According to information available to CPR, access to phone calls after exhausting the 5-minute plafond, may vary.
-In some cases, phone calls to lawyers and organisations such as CPR for the purposes of legal assistance are provided.
+At times, CPR received complaints from detainees regarding the limited time for calls and having to choose between contacting family or lawyers.
+According to information available to CPR, access to phone calls after exhausting the 5-minute plafond varied.
+In some cases, phone calls to lawyers and organisations such as CPR for the purposes of legal assistance were provided.
 However, similarly to 2018, CPR received sporadic complaints in 2019 from detainees who were refused a phone call to contact the organisation, and some calls between its legal officers and detainees were abruptly interrupted by staff of the private security company in charge of operational assistance.
+The situation regarding access to phone calls remained largely the same during the first quarter of 2020.

 In accordance with the law, UNHCR and CPR have the right to be informed of all asylum claims presented in Portugal and to personally contact asylum seekers irrespective of the place of application in order to provide information on the asylum procedure, as well as regarding their intervention throughout the process.
-In this context, CPR is regularly present (i.e. generally every week) at the Lisbon Airport detention facility to provide free legal information and assistance, in particular regarding the asylum procedure; access to free legal aid at appeal stage; and the promotion of the release without conditions of particularly vulnerable asylum seekers either by SEF ex officio or by means of review from the Criminal Courts.
+In this context, until the first quarter of 2020, CPR was regularly present (i.e., generally every week) at EECIT Lisbon to provide free legal information and assistance, in particular regarding the asylum procedure; access to free legal aid at appeal stage; and the promotion of the release without conditions of particularly vulnerable asylum seekers either by SEF ex officio or by means of review from the Criminal Courts.
+Since March 2020, asylum seekers have not been detained at the Lisbon airport.
+Legal support continued to be provided to persons detained at other locations by remote means.

-Social assistance, leisure or other occupational activities are not provided by any organisation at the Lisbon Airport detention facility.
-In the case of CIT– UHSA in Porto, the law provides for an MoU with the International Organisation for Migration (IOM) and the Jesuit Refugee Service (JRS) Portugal, that are responsible for training staff and providing ocial, psychological and legal assistance to detainees.
-According to CPR’s experience regarding asylum seekers who have applied from detention at CIT – UHSA, JRS Portugal has a psychologist and a lawyer in the detention facility that provide in-house assistance while the provision of in-house medical and psychological assistance is performed by volunteer organisations such as MdM.
+Social assistance, leisure or other occupational activities were not provided by any organisation at EECIT Lisbon.
+In the case of CIT– UHSA in Porto, the law provides for an MoU with the International Organisation for Migration (IOM) and the Jesuit Refugee Service (JRS) Portugal, that are responsible for training staff and providing social, psychological, and legal assistance to detainees.
+According to CPR’s experience regarding asylum seekers who have applied from detention at CIT – UHSA, JRS Portugal has a psychologist and a legal officer in the detention facility that provide in-house assistance.
+The provision of in-house medical and psychological assistance is performed by volunteer organisations such as MdM.
 Furthermore, IOM shares information materials at the facility (namely on the rights of detainees, regular migration and risks of irregular migration), organises information sessions and conducts interviews on the circumstances of detention.
+The Ombudsman has also highlighted that, following prior recommendations, in 2019, access to personal mobile phones by detained at UHSA was extended.

 Article 35-B(3) Asylum Act.